JP Morgan lifts EQRx Inc [EQRX] price estimate. Who else is bullish?

 Agreement is the Result of a Rigorous Process Conducted by Independent Transaction Committee of EQRx Board to Consider Strategic Alternatives to Maximize Value for EQRx Stockholders.

+EQRx Inc stock has also loss 0.00% of its value over the past 7 days.
+However, EQRX stock has inclined by 13.92% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 12.76% and lost -10.16% year-on date.

-The market cap for the stock reached $1.09 billion, with 478.67 million shares outstanding and 300.12 million shares in the current float.
-Compared to the average trading volume of 4.50M shares, EQRX stock reached a trading volume of 3814211 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for EQRX stock reached $1.08 billion, with 478.67 million shares outstanding and 300.12 million shares in the current float.
+Compared to the average trading volume of 4.60M shares, EQRX reached a trading volume of 5448627 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about EQRx Inc [EQRX]:

 JP Morgan have made an estimate for EQRx Inc shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on November 14, 2022.